PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 | Full disk image block map | `/path/to/artifacts/<MACHINE>/mbl-manifest/build-mbl/tmp-mbl-glibc/deploy/images/<MACHINE>/mbl-console-image-<MACHINE>.wic.bmap` |
 | Root file system archive  | `/path/to/artifacts/<MACHINE>/mbl-manifest/build-mbl/tmp-mbl-glibc/deploy/images/<MACHINE>/mbl-console-image-<MACHINE>.tar.xz`   |

-Test image is also being built, and contains more packages for testing and debuging (such as optee test suite, dropbear to support ssh during development and test, strace utility, and more).
+The test image is also built, and contains more packages for testing and debugging (such as optee test suite, dropbear to support ssh during development and test, strace utility, and more).

 | File | Path |
 | --- | --- |